-In addition, two beacon messages are associated when the first protected field (PDF-1 + BCH-1) of one beacon message has 3 corrected bit errors and its PDF-1 is identical to the PDF-1 of a valid beacon message that was received by a MEOLUT within 20 minutes.
+In addition, two beacon messages are associated when the first protected field (PDF-1 + BCH-1) of one beacon message has 3 corrected bit errors and its PDF-1 is identical to the PDF-1 of a valid beacon message that was received by a MEOLUT from the same transmitted burst through another channel or bursts within ± 5 minutes.
 In this case, the MEOLUT shall use the valid beacon message in subsequent processing.